johanneslumpe/styled-props/README.md

 const MyComponent = styled.div<
   // `StyleProps` is a helper type which will remove the mandatory `theme` prop from helpers which require a theme.
-  // This is required because the theme-type does not properly flow through styled components, even when using
+  // This is required because the theme-type does not properly flow through styled-components, even when using
   // `ThemedStyledComponentsModule`.
 Additionally these are the props which will fuel editor auto-completion, so
   // it is unnecessary for `theme` to show up there, as it will be automatically injected.
-  StyleProps<typeof display> &
-  StyleProps<typeof colors>
+  StyleProps<typeof display, typeof colors>
 >`
   ${display} ${colors}
 `;